 Scheduled triggers

 Scheduled triggers turn a one-time request into a standing instruction.
 Instead of asking your agent every Monday, it already knows it’s Monday — and shows up with the answer.
-Once a schedule is set, the agent will:- Wake up at the time you specified (in your timezone)

 - Carry out the task exactly as it would if you’d asked in chat